chad83/retro/README.md

 - You have to be in the CLI of the Docker container running the server
     - One way to do that is by clicking the instance in Docker Desktop the pressing the *CLI* button

+## Running DB Migrations and Seeders

+From the CLI of the Docker container running the server, run:
+- `php artisan migrate`
+- then run `php artisan db:seed`

 ## License

 Retro is an open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).